DangTrung1212/historty-quiz/memory-bank/activeContext.md

 - Evaluate feasibility of rendering table-based questions or if they should be excluded for better UX

 ## Learnings & Insights
+- The "Be Vietnam Pro" font provides excellent support for Vietnamese characters and enhances the overall visual appeal of the application
-- Dynamic styling based on `window.innerWidth` in React components is best managed using state updated via `useEffect` and a resize event listener to ensure React's declarative rendering model is respected
+- Dynamic styling based on `window.innerWidth` in React components is best managed using state updated via `useEffect` and a resize event listener
-- Tailwind CSS's responsive prefixes are powerful for general layout, but JavaScript-driven logic is often needed for more complex responsive animations and state-dependent styling
+- Tailwind CSS's responsive prefixes are powerful for general layout, but JavaScript-driven logic is often needed for more complex responsive animations
+- Proper font loading and display significantly improve the user experience with non-Latin scripts
+- Consistent theming and spacing create a more polished and professional feel

 ## Blockers/Questions
 - None currently.